huguesrichard/Allopipe/README.md

 Once the variant-annotation is complete, go to the root of the AlloPipe directory to run the following commands in the terminal

-*Do not forget to activate your conda environment!*
+*Do not forget to activate your conda environment with `conda activate Allopipe`!*
 ```
 	cd src/
 	python ams_pipeline.py -n <NAME-RUN> <DONOR-ANNOTATED-FILE>.vcf <RECIPIENT-ANNOTATED-FILE>.vcf <MISMATCH-DIRECTION> <IMPUTATION-MODE>